textpotential/aproximatebible/docs/resume-rp-ds.md

 ## RECENT PROJECTS

-### Census Data Analytics Platform (_Iliff_: 2020 - present)
+### Census Data Analytics Platform | 2020 - present | _Iliff_
 Extract and transform enrollment data from 4 different data sources to load into AWS (redshift, S3, quicksights, athena) for data vizualizationa and analytics

-- Integrate MS SQLServer, API, and flat file data sources
+- Integrate MS SQLServer, API, and flat file data sources.
-- Use SQL and python libraries such as sqlalchemy, pandas and regex to transform data
+- Use SQL and python libraries such as sqlalchemy, pandas and regex to transform data.
-- Use data for integration work, data vizualization, longitudinal reporting, and calculating KPI trends such as the impact of hours per student on overall tuition revenue
+- Use data for integration work, data vizualization, longitudinal reporting, and calculating KPI trends. such as the impact of hours per student on overall tuition revenue.

-### Industry Trends Analytics Platform (_ATS_: 2021 - present)
+### Industry Trends Analytics Platform | 2021 - present | _ATS_
 Extract and transform 50 years of quantitative membership data and long form text data from accrediting reports to prepare for ML tasks such as regression analysis on member school enrollment data and topic modeling on accrediting histories.

 - Use SQL to extract quantitiative data, transform with python (e.g. pandas), and load into cloud data wharehouse.